 Anthea Butler is Geraldine R. Segal Professor in American Social Thought, and chair of the department of Religious Studies at the University of Pennsylvania.
 A historian of African American and American religion, Professor Butler’s research and writing spans African American religion and history, Nationalism, race, politics, Evangelicalism, gender and sexuality, media, and popular culture.
 You can find more of her writing and public engagement at Antheabutler.com

 Professor Butler courses include Religion from Civil Rights to Black lives Matter, Religion in the African Diaspora, God and Money, Religion and American Politics, and Ritual and Practice in Religious Studies.
-She holds an appointment in Africana Studies at Penn, and is part of the graduate group in the History department.
+She is a member of the graduate group in the History department at Penn.

-Professor Butler currently serves as President Elect of the American Society for Church history and the Society for Pentecostal Studies.
+Professor Butler currently serves as President of the American Society for Church history and the Society for Pentecostal Studies.
 She is a member of the American Academy of Religion, American Historical Association, and the International Communications Association.
 She also is co-PI on The Crossroads Project on African American Religion, hosted at Princeton University.